- About Us

-If you knew who you truly are, you’d be in awe of yourself.
+If you knew who you truly are, you’d be in awe of yourself or your own deficiency.
 Yet most people live their lives so out of touch with that.
 If you lived more in touch with the miracle that you are you probably wouldn’t choose half the things you do.
 You also wouldn’t feel like you need to fix or hide your true self.

 Think of yourself when you were a baby again.
 Now picture yourself as a two-year-old.
-Notice the light in your eyes, your energy and playfulness and that you are growing up knowing in every fiber of your being that you are wonderful.
+Notice the light in your eyes, your energy and playfulness, and that you are growing up knowing in every fiber of your being that you are lovely.

 By the time we are seven years old, psychology 101 teaches us that we have all absorbed a belief (or numerous beliefs) that we are not something enough—not good enough, not tall enough, not pretty enough, not quite enough, not loud enough, not smart enough.
 Just not okay the way that we are.

-When we don’t value ourselves or we hold a belief that we aren’t enough it can drive behaviors that can impact on our health.
+When we don’t value ourselves or hold a belief that we aren’t enough it can drive behaviors that can impact our health.
 For some, it ignites a sense of “well, what’s the point?
 I’m never going to look like that,” and may lead to unresourceful eating.
-For others it might drive a constant desire to improve themselves—always jumping from diet to diet, covering up their perceived flaws with makeup or turning to cosmetic surgery.
+For others, it might drive a constant desire to improve themselves—always jumping from diet to diet, covering up their perceived flaws with makeup, or turning to cosmetic surgery.

-It is important that we all come to know what the driving force behind all of our choices and decisions is.
-For if you pull back the curtains on a belief that you are inadequate – not good enough, not pretty enough, not something enough – what you’ll find at the heart of this is a fear that you won’t be loved as you are.
+We all must come to know what the driving force behind all of our choices and decisions is.
+For if you pull back the curtains on a belief that you are inadequate – not good enough, not pretty enough, not something – what you’ll find at the heart of this is a fear that you won’t be loved as you are.
 This fear is part of what makes us human, but the truth is, you don’t have to do anything to be loved.
 You just need to be you.